 Let $X$ be a smooth affine Poisson scheme and $L_1, L_2\subset X$ be smooth Lagrangian subschemes.
-In addition, fix their deformation quantizations: \begin{itemize} \item Let $A$ be a complete $\C\llbracket\hbar\rrbracket$-algebra without $\hbar$-torsion which is a deformation quantization of $\O(X)$.
+Here, by a Lagrangian subscheme of a Poisson scheme we will mean a subscheme of an open symplectic leaf which is Lagrangian there.
+In addition, fix their deformation quantizations: \begin{itemize} \item Let $A$ be a $\hbar$-complete $\C\llbracket\hbar\rrbracket$-algebra without $\hbar$-torsion which is a deformation quantization of $\O(X)$.

-\item Let $M_1$ be a complete left $A$-module without $\hbar$-torsion which is a deformation quantization of $\O(L_1)$.
+\item Let $M_1$ be a cyclic left $A$-module without $\hbar$-torsion which is a deformation quantization of $\O(L_1)$.

-\item Let $M_2$ be a complete right $A$-module without $\hbar$-torsion which is a deformation quantization of $\O(L_2)$. \end{itemize}
+\item Let $M_2$ be a cyclic right $A$-module without $\hbar$-torsion which is a deformation quantization of $\O(L_2)$. \end{itemize}

+In our applications, $A$ will be an internal skein algebra $\SkAlgint(\Sigma_g)$ for a surface $\Sigma_g$, while $M_1$ and $M_2$ will denote the internal skein module for the standard handlebody $H_g$, and its twist $H_g^\gamma$ by a mapping class group, as prescribed by a Heegaard splitting of some 3-manifold.
 The remainder of the section is devoted to the proof of the following result.

 \begin{theorem} The localization

 is a finite-dimensional $\C\llpar\hbar\rrpar$-vector space. \end{theorem}